djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 ## Glossary

-* **epoch**: The span of blocks between checkpoints
+* **epoch**: The span of blocks between checkpoints.
 * **finality**: The point at which a block has been decided upon by a client to _never_ revert.
 Proof of Work does not have the concept of finality, only of further deep block confirmations.
 * **checkpoint**: The start block of an epoch.
 Rather than dealing with every block, Casper FFG only considers checkpoints for finalization.
 * **dynasty**: The number of finalized checkpoints in the chain from root to the parent of a block.
 The dynasty is used to define when a validator starts and ends validating.
 * **slash**: The burning of a validator's deposit.
 Slashing occurs when a validator signs two conflicting messages that violate a slashing condition.
-For an indepth discussion of slashing conditions, see the [Casper FFG Paper](https://arxiv.org/abs/1710.09437)
+For an indepth discussion of slashing conditions, see the [Casper FFG Paper](https://arxiv.org/abs/1710.09437).

 ## Motivation

 Transitioning the Ethereum network from PoW to PoS has been on the roadmap and in the [Yellow Paper](https://github.com/ethereum/yellowpaper) since the launch of the protocol.
-Although effective in coming to a decentralized consensus, PoW consumes an incredible amount of energy, has no economic finality, and has no effective strategy in resisting cartles.
+Although effective in coming to a decentralized consensus, PoW consumes an incredible amount of energy, has no economic finality, and has no effective strategy in resisting cartels.
 Excessive energy consumption, issues with equal access to mining hardware, mining pool centralization, and an emerging market of ASICs each provide a distinct motivation to make the transition as soon as possible.

 Until recently, the proper way to make this transition was still an open area of research.
-In October of 2017 [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437) was published, solving open questions of providing economic finality and punishing bad attackers validating across multiple forks.
-For a detailed discussion and proofs of "accountable safety" and "plausible liveness", please see the [Casper FFG](https://arxiv.org/abs/1710.09437) paper.
+In October of 2017 [Casper the Friendly Finality Gadget](https://arxiv.org/abs/1710.09437) was published, solving open questions of economic finality through validator deposits and crypto-economic incentives.
+For a detailed discussion and proofs of "accountable safety" and "plausible liveness", see the [Casper FFG](https://arxiv.org/abs/1710.09437) paper.

-The FFG contract can be layered on top of any block proposal mechanism, providing finality to the underlying chain.
+The Casper FFG contract can be layered on top of any block proposal mechanism, providing finality to the underlying chain.
 This EIP proposes layering FFG on top of the existing PoW block proposal mechanism as a conservative step-wise approach in the transition to full PoS.
-The new FFG staking mechanism requires minimal changes to the protocol, allowing us to fully test and vet FFG on PoW before moving to a validator based block proposal mechanism.
+The new FFG staking mechanism requires minimal changes to the protocol, allowing the Ethereum network to fully test and vet Casper FFG on top of PoW before moving to a validator based block proposal mechanism.

 ## Parameters